SwissDataScienceCenter/renku-actions/check-pr-description/README.md

 ```

 will deploy the tag `0.11.9` of `renku-ui` and the tip of the `master` branch of `renku`.

-Keep in mind that:
-- Unknown sections are skipped.
-- The order plays no role unless you define multiple references for the same
-  component.
-In that case, only the first is considered.
-It would be best if you
-  tried to avoid any repetition.

 ### Passing in additional values